shinymcshine09/SnakeGame/README.md

 ## Description

-Although this is a remake it is not attempting to clone the original game just the general rules and gameplay, implemented in Java with homemade sprites.
+Although this is a remake it is not attempting to clone the original game it just uses the general rules and gameplay, implemented in Java with homemade sprites.

 ## Getting Started

 ### Dependencies

-* Java 11 (this is what i used when writing the project, although previous version will most likely run the programme acceptably)
+* JavaSE-11 (this is what i used when writing the project, although earlier/later versions will most likely run the programme too)

 ### Installing